wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.3.1 =
+* I fixed the highlighting logic a bit, the highlighting didn't work properly before.

 = 2.3 =
 * New highlighting option: HTML5 mark tag.
 Thanks to Jeff Byrnes.